robin-raymond/zax.io/handle-hint.md

 ### `handle` pointer value replacement

-Pointers qualified as `handle` can only point to a single instance of a type.
-If a pointer is reset to point to a new instance of a type then the original ownership claim is released and if a variable was the last owner of the type's instance then the type instance is discarded and the memory is deallocated.
+Pointers qualified as `handle` can only point to a single instance of a `type`.
+If a pointer is reset to point to a new instance of a `type` then the original ownership claim is released.
+If a variable was the last owner of a `type`'s instance then the `type`'s instance is discarded and the memory is deallocated.

 ````zax
 print final : ()(...) = {